OpenFieldAutomation-OFA/ros-weed-control/README.md

 #### Development
 For development we use [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).

 To get started just open the `ofa-weed-control-ros` folder in VS Code and run **Dev Containers: Rebuild and Reopen in Container**.
 This will automatically build and run the container with `--target=dev` (specified in the `.devcontainer/devcontainer.json` file).
-Then open two new terminals, one for running `colcon build` and one for sourcing the workspace (using two terminals avoids [install artifacts](https://colcon.readthedocs.io/en/released/user/what-is-a-workspace.html#install-artifacts)).
+Then open two new terminals, one for running `colcon build --symlink-install` and one for sourcing the workspace (using two terminals avoids [install artifacts](https://colcon.readthedocs.io/en/released/user/what-is-a-workspace.html#install-artifacts)).

 After that you can run all the same commands as specified above.